piecioshka/test-webpack-public-path/README.md

 # test-webpack-public-path

-:ledger: Test app with webpack used output.publicPath
+📒 Test app with webpack used `output.publicPath`